douglascdev/podswap/README.md

 # podswap

-PodsSwap is a lightweight application designed to update your containers with almost no downtime.
-By listening for the `push` event in your GitHub repository, PodsSwap re-builds and swaps your containers seamlessly.
+PodSwap is a lightweight application designed to update your containers with almost no downtime.
+By listening for the `push` event in your GitHub repository, PodSwap re-builds and swaps your containers seamlessly.

 This project is in its early stages, and we welcome feedback from users to help improve its functionality.